lukekraus45/BattleShip-Game/docs/Test_Plan.md

     * FUNC-3.5 Ships overlap: No parts/ spaces in any ships can overlap.

     * FUNC-3.6 Ships out of bound: Ships must be placed inside board.
+The test case for this is removed as it it impossible to place a ship out of bounds on the GUI, as the ship can only be placed by clicking on a button.

   * FUNC-4 Player's input during game